grayhaven7/life-insurance-status-tracking/presentation/OVERVIEW.md

 The **Life Insurance Status Tracking App** is a modern web application built for **Financial Planning Group** that enables:

-- **Administrators** to manage clients and track their life insurance application progress through 17 stages
+- **Administrators** to manage clients and track their Tax-Free Pension application progress through 17 stages
 - **Clients** to view their application status in real-time and receive email notifications on updates

 ### Technology Stack